tedtoal/monitor_printf/README.md

 Although most standard printf() functionality should be present, I've noticed that **%u** is missing (use **`%d`** instead, not ideal but it often works for most cases).

-Also, something of great importance to me that was missing was the ability to format and print ``float`` and ``double`` values.
+Also, something often of great importance that is typically missing is the ability to format and print ``float`` and ``double`` values.
 These are apparently disabled in standard versions of Arduino libraries, but can be enabled through some mechanism that I have not yet figured out.
 If you need to print floating point values, you may want to use my **``floatToString``** library.

 ## Additional details for those interested